Save the Date: April 4-6, 2025

 Leader: Greg McDonald is a recently retired regional paleontologist for the Bureau of Land Management.
 Based out of the Utah State Office of the BLM, he worked with the field offices in Utah, Nevada, Oregon, Washington, and Colorado.
 Prior to transferring to the BLM he worked for the National Park Service as the Senior Curator of Natural History in the Washington Museum Management Program, as Paleontology Program Coordinator in the Geologic Resources Division and as the paleontologist at Hagerman Fossil Beds National Monument.

-TEMPLE MOUNTAIN – BENJAMIN BURGER
+*This took place at the 2024 Festival* TEMPLE MOUNTAIN – BENJAMIN BURGER

 Join us on an exciting field trip to Temple Mountain, where we’ll embark on a geological adventure spanning a remarkable period in Earth’s history.
 Our journey will take us through the end-Permian mass extinction period, as we explore the rocks and collect fossils that hold clues to Earth’s ancient history.
 Along the way, we’ll also visit historical uranium camps, including the very mine that supplied Marie Curie with the ore she used in her groundbreaking experiments on radioactive elements, and won her two Nobel Prizes.
 Our first stop will be at the early Triassic Sinbad Limestone, where we’ll have the chance to collect invertebrate fossils, giving us a glimpse into marine life recovering from Earth’s Worst Mass Extinction.
 Next, we’ll visit the late Permian Kaibab Limestone, offering us insights into what life was like before the extinction, in the late Permian.